 Before filing for bankruptcy, you want to know whether you can keep valuable property—especially your home.
 If you qualify to use Georgia's homestead exemption, you'll be able to protect some equity in your house.
 In this article, we'll explain:

 For more information, read Filing for Bankruptcy in Georgia.

-Under the Georgia exemption system, homeowners may exempt up to $10,000 of their home or other property covered by the homestead exemption.
-You can also apply $5,000 of any unused portion of the homestead exemption towards any property you own.
-This is commonly referred to as a wildcard exemption.
+Under the Georgia exemption system, homeowners can exempt up to $21,500 of home equity or other equity covered by the homestead exemption.
+You can also apply $10,000 of any unused portion of the homestead exemption towards any property you own using a "wildcard exemption."

 For example, let's say your house is worth $100,000.
-If you have a $90,000 mortgage on the property, then you have $10,000 of home equity.
+You have a $90,000 mortgage on the property, leaving $10,000 of home equity.
 If you file bankruptcy, your equity will be fully exempt under the Georgia homestead exemption.
-This means that your creditors can’t touch your equity and you can keep your home.
+Your creditors won't be able to touch your equity, and you can keep your home.

-Georgia bankruptcy exemption amounts are adjusted periodically to account for inflation.
-This includes the homestead exemption.
-Before filing bankruptcy, check the latest exemption amounts to find out if the equity in property that is important to you is exempt.
+Georgia bankruptcy exemption amounts adjust periodically to account for inflation, including the homestead exemption.
+Before filing for bankruptcy, check the latest exemption amounts to determine if you can exempt the equity in the property you want to keep.